0z-cloud/vx/README.md

     ![reference_qa.png](ansible/CI/repo_images/reference_qa.sh.png)

-  - You can customize each part of pipeline, playbooks and roles.
+  - You can customize each part of the pipeline, playbooks, and roles.

     ### INTERNAL TEST SUITE DESCRIBE.
 HOW TO EASY TO START =)

-    - By contract in Vortex flow, root exec point for infrastructure (aka HOME_DIR) - placed not in root of whole repository, -
+    - By contract in a Vortex flow, root exec point for infrastructure (aka HOME_DIR) - placed not in the root of the whole repository, -

-      Enter and operate your cloud ecosystems avaliable from `ansible` folder.
+      Enter and operate your cloud ecosystems available from `ansible` folder.

-    - All chain flow work with detailed annotations you can see in Vortex Cloud interface, when try to run any `./reference_*.sh` wrapper, which call functions chains for able to instantly start and do develop anything are you want, open easy interface with the way to create, develop, management, migrate, update or extend your Clouds with runned Services at Scale.
+    - All chain flow work with detailed annotations you can see in Vortex Cloud interface when trying to run any `./reference_*.sh` wrapper, which calls functions chains for able to instantly start and do develop anything are you want, open easy interface with the way to create, develop, manage, migrate, update or extend your Clouds with runned Services at Scale.

-      If you are run a any reference without input necessary parameters, - Vortex Vx exit imadently with detailed info about this error, and also say what to need do with that.
+      If you are run any reference without input the necessary parameters, - Vortex Vx exit immanently  with detailed info about this error, and also say what to need to do with that.

-    - `CI/CD Vortex Chained Pipiline Flows of Suites with Playbooks` designed with `anycloud` model, when not code pass the flow, where `Cloud Vortex Toolset` says - which he need necessary and by contract are wants, from any input source who want use a any `reference_*.sh`.
+    - `CI/CD Vortex Chained Pipeline Flows of Suites with Playbooks` designed with `anycloud` model, when not code pass the flow, where `Cloud Vortex Toolset` says - which he need necessary and by contract are wanted, from any input source who want to use any `reference_*.sh`.
-      That statement say we can use for run the `Vortex Vx Flow` by any ` CI/CD Tools Solution Product`, such as `Jenkins`, `Gitlab-CI`, `TeamCity` and by other capabiled for that software.
+      That statement says we can use for run the `Vortex Vx Flow` by any ` CI/CD Tools Solution Product`, such as `Jenkins`, `Gitlab-CI`, `TeamCity`, and other capabilities for that software.

-      May be like `cron`.
+      Maybe like `cron`.

-    - So, because interface for talking to platform box are knowns and we can use anyway to run pipe, by same way, like it will same way to hapens in next time on build by any tool, then say me - i can imitate the `Pushing CI Button or CI Triggers`.
+    - So, because the interface for talking to platform box are knowns and we can use any way to run pipe, by same way, like it will same way to hapen in next time on build by any tool, then say me - I can imitate the `Pushing CI Button or CI Triggers`.
-      Also its are greate way to test all features completely, from same code for preparing awesome featured release.
+      Also, its are great way to test all features completely, from the same code for preparing an awesome featured release.

     - For running any Shell CI Button, go to `ansible` HOME_DIR =)

-    - Try to run something from `./\!_test/[A-Z]*.sh` - all DevOps Shell Imitation CI Buttons writed with same Pipeline, which itself represent any `CI/CD Tools Product` at any Run.
+    - Try to run something from `./\!_test/[A-Z]*.sh` - all DevOps Shell Imitation CI Buttons wrote with the same Pipeline, which itself represents any `CI/CD Tools Product` at any Run.

       Only for development and testing, no play with fire.

     ### PROTOTYPE MODEL BLANK PIPE WITH BUILD RUN AT ANSIBLE TESTS

-    - LF EDGE EVE CI dev/test Imitation Button Run in Continious Development are is -
+    - LF EDGE EVE CI dev/test Imitation Button Run in Continuous Development is -

         `./\!_tests/LF_EDGE_EVE_DEVELOPMENT.sh`

    ```

       PS.
-          ALL TESTS SHELL CI BUTTONS HAVE A UPPERCASE CHARACTERS.
+          ALL TESTS SHELL CI BUTTONS HAVE UPPERCASE CHARACTERS.
           AND MAY BE RIGHT WAY WILL BE LOOKING TO INSIDE BEFORE =)

    ```

-    - For contribute and correct usage complete solution, - you must to create `Internal Vault` for you profile ` Internal Vault Contract`.
+    - To contribute and correct usage complete solution, - you must create `Internal Vault` for your profile ` Internal Vault Contract`.

-## Examples of usage the inventories childs -
+## Examples of usage the inventories children -

 ### One to multiple, where one as a parent:

-We have a one primary inventory, on some product, some cloud type provider as total, -
+We have one primary inventory, on some product, some cloud type provider as total, -

             one compute environment, - {{ ansible_environment }} == 'production'

-But wants to placement multiple virtual environments on same Datacenter to same VMs environment
+But wants to placement multiple virtual environments on the same Datacenter to same VMs environment

-All linked environments, which we wants to add as childs like virtual, looks and works by the symlinks way.
+All linked environments, which we want to add as children like virtual, looks and works by the symlinks way.

-Lets do like for example, two Childs of Primary - developemnt and stage environments,
+Let's do like for example, two Childs of Primary - development and stage environments,

 - Create the new folders in API Cloud Inventory -